A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

-We removed $30$ entries due to duplicity.
+\paragraph{Duplicate Removal} We removed 29 entries due to duplication.
 Removed entries included different versions of the same manuscript (e.g., preprints and published versions) as well as overlapping content such as thesis chapters and standalone publications.

 \paragraph{Language Filter}